behera-abhisar/CDS_Arrays_Strings_CPP/README.md

 ## CONCLUSION

-In this experiment, we explored two fundamental concepts in C++: arrays and strings.
+In this experiment, I explored two fundamental concepts in C++: arrays and strings.
 Arrays were used to store and process collections of data using loops and index-based access.
 Both fixed-size declaration and element-wise input/output operations were practiced.
-For strings, we examined two approaches: C-style character arrays and the modern C++ `string` class.
-Through hands-on programs, we learned how to input, manipulate, and display strings efficiently.
+For strings, I examined two approaches: C-style character arrays and the modern C++ `string` class.
+Through hands-on programs, I learned how to input, manipulate, and display strings efficiently.
 Understanding these basic data structures lays the foundation for more advanced programming, enabling efficient data storage, retrieval, and text processing in real-world applications.